Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-What is the definition of infinity?
-The number of people Jayesh has roundhouse kicked in the face.
+Jayesh uses the dimensional tear in his kitchen as a garbage disposal.

-Updated on: [11/12/2024]
+Updated on: [12/12/2024]
 <!-- #jokeEnd -->